-ughts and the evidence of unexpected country-wide s of expected new challenges and represent potentially he island to hurricanes and tropical storms that can be particularly damaging to the agriculture sector.
-Between 1960-2016 the impacts on the sector, and in particular the farming communities resulted in the loss of 41 lives, 13 persons missing and 370 injured.
-Damage and losses were estimated at U\$\$562\frac{2}{2}\$ million (mn) dollars to the sector (Appendix 1).
+1.12 Saint Lucia's geographic location exposes the island to hurricanes and tropical storms that can be particularly damaging to the agriculture sector.
+During the period 1960 to 2016 the impacts on the sector, and in particular the farming communities resulted in the loss of 41 lives, 13 persons missing and 370 injured.
+Damage and losses were estimated at US\$562 inillion (mn) dollars to the sector (Appendix 1).
 The increasingly devastating nature of extreme hydro-meteorological events was evident with the passage of Tropical Storm Tomas over the island in 2010.
-During this event, the agriculture sector suffered losses and damages in the amount of U\$\$336 mn or 60 % of total recorded losses and damage for the period 1960-2016.
-The damage was extensive, due primarily to landslips and extensive soil erosion, resulting in loss of thousands of hectares of open-field crops, sedimentation in rivers and coastal areas, flooding and loss of seven lives.
-The extent of landslips in numbers and sizes were reportedly due to the cracked and loose volcanic soils from the prolonged drought period.
+During this event, the agriculture sector suffered losses and damages in the amount of US\$336 mn or 60 % of total recorded losses and damage for the period 1960-2016.
+The damage was extensive, due primarily to landslips and extensive soil erosion resulted in loss of thousands of hectares of open-field crops, sedimentation in rivers and coastal areas, flooding and loss of seven lives.
+The extent of landslips in numbers and sizes, were reportedly due to the cracked and loose volcanic soils from the prolonged drought period.
 Between 2009-2010 major damage was experienced in the west, south-west part of the country.
 This is also the geographic area of the proposed project.